VamsiPeddi/Splunk-HEC/README.md

 ### Code Walkthrough

 1. fakedata.py - This class generates fake data with pre defined fields.
-It is initialized with number of fake records to be created.
+It is initialized with the number of fake records to be created.

 2. pyHEC.py - This class is used to establish a connection between Splunk HEC and our main program.
-It is initialized with our respective Splunk token and has a send() method to establish the connection.
+It is initialized with our respective Splunk token and URI and has a send() method to establish the connection.
 ```
 def send(self, event, source, type, metadata=None):
         headers = {"Authorization": "Splunk " + self.token}